GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Benchmark for Geometric Premises

 \subsection{Benchmark preparation}

 We design our benchmark as simple classification tasks.
 By investigating PGPS datasets, we identify that recognizing \emph{geometric primitives}, such as points and lines, and geometric properties representing \emph{relations between primitives}, such as perpendicularity, is important for solving plane geometry problems.
 Recognized information forms \emph{geometric premises} to solve the problem successfully.
-To this end, we carefully curate five classification tasks as follows: \begin{itemize} \item \textbf{Concyclic}: A circle and four points are given.
-The task is to identify how many of those points lie on the circle. \item \textbf{TwoLines}: Two lines, AB and BC, are given alongside other geometric objects.
-The task is to determine whether AB and BC are perpendicular, collinear, or neither. \item \textbf{ObjectShape}: A given diagram includes one of the following geometric objects: a segment, triangle, square, or pentagon.
+To this end, we carefully curate five classification tasks as follows: \begin{itemize}[leftmargin=*] \itemsep{1px} \item \textbf{Concyclic}: A circle and four points are given.
+The task is identifying how many of those points lie on the circle. \item \textbf{TwoLines}: Two lines, AB and BC, are given alongside other geometric objects.
+The task is determining whether AB and BC are perpendicular, collinear, or neither. \item \textbf{ObjectShape}: A given diagram includes one of the following geometric objects: a segment, triangle, square, or pentagon.
 The task is to classify which object is present. \item \textbf{SquareShape}: A diagram including a square ABCD and other geometric objects is given.
 The task is to classify whether the square is a trapezoid, parallelogram, or rectangle. \item \textbf{AngleDetection}: A diagram is given with at least three points: A, B, and C. The task is to classify the correct angle of ABC from \(\{15^\circ, 20^\circ, \ldots, 75^\circ\}\). \end{itemize} An example of each task is provided in \cref{fig:benchmark}.

 Our benchmark is built on top of AlphaGeometry~\citep{alphageometry}, which is designed to solve IMO-style plane geometry problems.
 The program provides useful functions such as formal language describing plane diagrams.
 The language predefines a set of geometric premises listed in \cref{tab:alphageometry}, including all necessary properties to define our benchmark tasks.
-In addition, once a diagram description is given in formal language, the program renders a corresponding diagram with varying fonts, colors, widths, orientations, and resolutions, allowing us to have diagrams with diverse styles often observed in a real-world scenario.
+In addition, once a diagram description is given in formal language, the program renders a corresponding diagram with varying fonts, colors, widths, orientations, and resolutions, allowing us to have diagrams with diverse styles.